Straightenin: Composition

 The song features "triplet flows and ad libs" quickly rapped over "booming bass, crisp percussion and a woozy synth line".
-Quavo mentions acting alongside Robert De Niro in the upcoming film Wash Me in the River ("I'm counting dineros with Robert DeNiro / He telling 'em that Cho amazing"), and also raps, "Turn a pandemic into a bandemic / You know that's the shit that we on".
+Quavo mentions acting alongside Robert De Niro in the 2022 film Savage Salvation ("I'm counting dineros with Robert DeNiro / He telling 'em that Cho amazing"), and also raps, "Turn a pandemic into a bandemic / You know that's the shit that we on".
 Takeoff then raps, before Offset raps the third verse with a "silky flow talking about his days spinning the block."

 Critical reception

 Althea Legaspi of Rolling Stone described the song as "classic Migos".

 Music video

 The official music video for "Straightening" premiered along with the song on May 14, 2021.
 It was directed by Keemotion.
 The Migos are joined by friends and expensive items, such as luxury cars and vehicles.